 As a breeder, you shouldn’t really interfere with your Pomeranian during the birthing process.
-However, if you’re a responsible breeder, then it’s essential that you always have a good quality “whelping kit” so you can assist your dog while she’s in labor or shortly afterwards.
+However, if you’re a responsible breeder, then it’s essential that you always have a good quality “whelping kit” so you can assist your dog while she’s in labour or shortly afterwards.

 Here’s a comprehensive list of essential products in your whelping kit so you don’t even have to think if there’s a problem.
-Keep it handy near the area you have reserved for her labor so you don’t have to go and find it when you have no time.
+Keep it handy near the area you have reserved for her labour so you don’t have to go and find it when you have no time.

 Your first task is to discuss the pregnancy with your vet and tell him that he’ll be your first phone call when needed.
 He can also advise you on what components are needed in the whelping kit, which should always be fully stocked.

 Before you go shopping, there are a few simple things you need: